yearn/yearn-devdocs/docs/getting-started/products/ylockers/yprisma/overview.md

-# Overview
+# yPRISMA

 Claim and deposit at [yprisma.yearn.fi](https://yprisma.yearn.fi)

 ## What is yPRISMA?

-yPRISMA is Yearn's latest veToken wrapper, built on top of Prisma Finance.
-Importantly, yPRISMA:
+yPRISMA is Yearn's latest liquid locker, built for Prisma Finance's governance token.
+It's important to know the basics of liquid locker token like yPRISMA:

-- Is a token that represents 1 vePRISMA max-locked to Yearn
+- Represents 1 vePRISMA max-locked to Yearn
-- Is not redeemable for PRISMA
+- Not redeemable for the underlying locked PRISMA
-- Has no transfer restrictions and can always be swapped in DEX pools.
+- Has no transfer restrictions and can always be swapped in DEX pools

 Governance for Prisma is controlled by vePRISMA, a locked token position that grants users voting power, fee revenue, and boosted PRISMA emissions.